wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 &nbsp;

-**He explained that neurotech will likely follow a similar trajectory as plastic surgery.** In the 1950s, plastic surgery was mainly used for medical treatment for cancer patients.
+**He explained that neurotech will likely follow a similar trajectory as plastic surgery.** In the 1950s and 1960s, plastic surgery was mainly used for medical treatment for cancer patients.
 However, as the technology developed and the risk of surgery dropped, plastic surgery has become a routine treatment for many.

 > I think in the same way, we are in the phase where a lot of the neurotechnology is being developed for medical purposes.
 And that's exactly where it needs to be.